qsib-cbie/asset-tracking-api/README.md

 * Install Rust with rustup.rs
 * Install Postgres
 * Install Diesel: `cargo install diesel_cli --no-default-features --features postgres`
+    * On Windows, you need to add the location of the Postgres `lib` and `bin` files as a PATH environmental variable on the system.
+Reference link to the solution: https://stackoverflow.com/questions/20412084/postgresql-error-the-program-cant-start-because-libpq-dll-is-missing-from-your
-* Setup Postgres db with your .env credentials
+* Setup Postgres db with your `.env` credentials
+    * The `DATABASE_URL` var has to be configured in the .env file before the next step
-* Setup the db in Postgres with diesel `diesel run setup`
+* Setup the db in Postgres with diesel `diesel setup` after navigating to the root directory

 ## Testing